 Another important way to collaborate is to ensure your team and customer testing segments are a diverse group of people.
 Create a culture of inclusion that focuses on all ethnicities, genders and abilities.
 There have been many horror stories in the tech industry where a lack of inclusion ended up alienating a core demographic and ultimately causing the death of a product.
 Create a culture of inclusion from the beginning and always keep working at improving it.

-At the Generate New York conference, Dan Mall made an excellent presentation on the importance of creating a common language and trust between your designers and developers.
+At the 2018 generate New York conference, Dan Mall made an excellent presentation on the importance of creating a common language and trust between your designers and developers.
 In his talk, Dan equated a roller coaster to the importance of creating a shared experience among the team to design, build and test together – both early and often.

 04. Respond to change

 The needs of our customers are ever evolving.
 What worked last year will need to work even better and faster this year.
 Customers come to expect improvement.

 To handle this, the agile process forces us to measure what works.
 Tools like Google Analytics provide a quantitative understanding of where users are going on your site, while something like Hotjar reveals how your visitors are clicking and scrolling.
 Hotjar provides heatmaps, user recordings and several other features that shows how a customer interacts with your product.

 Another practical tool is UserTesting.
 This tests real users, either yours or ones the tool supplies.
 They run through questions and talk to you with their microphone as their screen is captured on video.
 This can become an invaluable asset to gather feedback from a wide array of customers.

 Keep in mind that your budget should focus on user testing and measurement as much as design and development.
 It's the only way we can see how users are interacting with a product.